 The key to effective Bing ads is continuous testing and measuring results, so that you are getting the highest return on your advertising spend.

 Advertising on Bing is a very effective way to get your business in front of a new audience.
 By following our step by step guide, you should have your Bing ads up in running in no time!
-Click here for a free $50 advertising credit.
+Click here for a free $100 advertising credit when you spend $25.